sauradip/night_image_semantic_segmentation/README.md

 - Download the pretrained model from the following link [ [Pretrained_Model](https://drive.google.com/open?id=1B7KvOMZI1nMkcuUrXrZnNZ0ptG2vs7Tp) ].
 - Place the folder contents (latest_net_G_A.pth, latest_net_G_B.pth, latest_net_D_A.pth, latest_net_D_B.pth) into the checkpoint/any_name folder.
 - Run the testing code as mentioned in CycleGANS website.
-The model can be found in the following link :

 Instructions
 ## Result on Berkley Deep Drive Dataset